Lithuania said found Russian spyware on its government computers

 VILNIUS The Baltic state of Lithuania, on the frontline of growing tensions between the West and Russia, says the Kremlin is responsible for cyber attacks that have hit government computers over the last two years.

-When presented with the allegations, President Vladimir Putin's spokesman Dmitry Peskov told Reuters they were "laughable" and unsubstantiated.

-"Did it (the spyware) have 'Made in Russia' written on it?" quipped Peskov.
-"We absolutely refute this nonsense."
-He said Russia itself was targeted in cyber attacks "round the clock," but said it would be stupid to accuse foreign governments.
+The Kremlin did not immediately respond to a Reuters written request for comments over the Lithuanian claims.
+But Russia has in the past denied accusations of hacking Western institutions.

-Fears of Russian cyber attacks have come to the fore since the U.S. election campaign when hacking of Democratic Party emails led to allegations from U.S. intelligence that Moscow was involved.
+Fears of cyber attacks have come to the fore since the U.S. election campaign when hacking of Democratic Party emails led to allegations from U.S. intelligence that Russia was involved.

 Lithuania, Estonia and Latvia, all ruled by Moscow in communist times, have been alarmed by Russia's annexation of Ukraine's Crimea peninsula in 2014 and its support for pro-Russian separatists in eastern Ukraine.